MIT-LCP/mimic-website/content/mimictables/microbiologyevents.md

 # Important considerations

-* The MICROBIOLOGYEVENTS table does not contain cultures from samples taken outside the ICU
-* If the specimen is null, then the culture had no growth reported.
+* If the organism is null, then the culture had no growth reported.

 # Table columns